rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 ## Test Suite Examples

-Following are some examples (ex.) of module commands used for text matching, text operations or text conversion.
+Following are some examples (ex.) of module commands used for text matching, text operation or text conversion.

 #### Text Matching